vvoo21/Vet-Clinic-Database/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Vet Clinic <a name="about-project"></a>
+# 📖 Vet Clinic Database <a name="about-project"></a>

-**Vet Clinic** is a project to create the initial data structure for a veterinary clinic using a relational database.
+**Vet Clinic Database** is a project to create the initial data structure for a veterinary clinic using a relational database.
 It implements PostgreSQL and contains all the data about animals.

 ## 🛠 Built With <a name="built-with"></a>